Zine: Overview and origins

 Dissidents, under-represented, and marginalized groups have published their own opinions in leaflet and pamphlet form for as long as such technology has been available.
-The concept of zines can be traced to the amateur press movement of the late 19th and early 20th century, which would in turn intersect with Black literary magazines during the Harlem Renaissance, and the subculture of science fiction fandom in the 1930s.
+The concept of zines can be traced to the amateur press movement of the late 19th and early 20th century.
+This intersects with Black literary magazines during the Harlem Renaissance, as well as the subculture of science fiction fandom in the 1930s.
 The popular graphic-style associated with zines is influenced artistically and politically by the subcultures of Dada, Fluxus, Surrealism, and Situationism.

-Many trace zines' lineage from as far back as Thomas Paine's exceptionally popular 1775 pamphlet Common Sense, Benjamin Franklin's literary magazine for psychiatric patients at a Pennsylvania hospital and The Dial (1840–44) by Margaret Fuller and Ralph Waldo Emerson.
+Many trace zines' lineage from as far back as Thomas Paine's exceptionally popular 1776 pamphlet Common Sense, Benjamin Franklin's Poor Richard's Almanack, and The Dial (1840–44) by Margaret Fuller and Ralph Waldo Emerson.

-Zines were given a pop culture revival in March 2021 with the release of the Amy Poehler-directed film Moxie, released by Netflix, about a 16-year old high school student who starts a feminist zine to empower the young women at her school.

 1920s

-Little Magazines during the Harlem Renaissance
+"Little magazines" during the Harlem Renaissance

-In the 1920s, a group of Black creatives in Harlem began a literary magazine "the better to express ourselves freely and independently – without interference from old heads, white or Negro."
+In the 1920s during the Harlem Renaissance, a group of Black creatives in Harlem began a literary magazine "the better to express ourselves freely and independently – without interference from old heads, white or [black]."
 This led to the creation of a "little magazine" entitled Fire!!.
 Only one issue of Fire!! was released, but this inspired the creation of other "little magazines" by Black authors.
 Contributions by Black writers, artists, and activists to the zine movement are often overlooked, in part "because they had such short runs and were spearheaded by a single or small group of individuals."